Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ```

 ## Q31: Copy file and modify it's content with the use of ansible facts

+> this question is most likely coming in RHCE exam, variables could be changed to increase difficulty but it's simple if you know how to access variables via setup module.

 Create a file in `/home/sandy/ansible/report.yml` called `report.yml`.
 Using this playbook, get a file called `report.txt` (make it look exactly as below).
 Copy this file over to all remote hosts at `/root/report.txt`.
 Then edit the lines in the file to provide the real information of the hosts. `If a disk does not exist` then write `NONE`.